 The messiest part of every motorcycle harness is usually right in the center of the motorcycle by the stock battery location.
 There’s usually all these connectors, small electrical boxes, fuses, relays, etc. It’s a gigantic mess and It’s hard to know where to start.
 Start at the front of the motorcycle and work your way back.

-Once you get to the center and need help hiding all those wires then rewrap everything in black loom or black electrical tape so it looks professional.
-After it’s wrapped you can pack it up really tight in between the frame rails in the center of the bike, just below where the seat is.
-So from a side view you won’t be able to see the wires at all.
-But from a top view with the seat taken off you’ll be able to get to everything very easily.
+Once you get to the center and need help hiding all those wires, rewrap everything in black loom or black electrical tape so it looks professional.
+After it’s wrapped, you can pack it up really tight in between the frame rails in the center of the bike, just below where the seat is.
+From a side view, you won’t be able to see the wires at all using this method.
+From a top view with the seat taken off, you’ll be able to get to everything easily.

-I use this method on all of my motorcycles.
-I use black zip ties and secure everything together in a flat profile and then zip tie that to both sides of the frame rails.
+This method is my personal favorite that I use on all of my motorcycles.
+I use black zip ties to secure everything together in a flat profile and then zip tie that to both sides of the frame rails.
 It looks so clean from the side when you look through the frame triangle.

 Your seat can hide a huge amount of wiring, so utilize the bottom of your seat to pack as much wiring as you can.
-I remember the time I finally got the triangle on my first motorcycle completely cleaned out and you couldn’t see any wires, it was an awesome feeling to know that I had done all of that myself.
+I remember the time I finally got the “clear triangle” on my first motorcycle completely cleaned out and you couldn’t see any wires; it was an awesome feeling to know that I had done all of that myself.

 Add Extra Lengths Of Wire

 One frustrating thing that often happens when trying to route wires along the frame is sometimes one or two of the wires aren’t quite long enough to go where you want them to.
 This is an easy fix and only takes a few minutes if you have the right tools.
-Click here to see my list of recommended tools.
+You’ll for sure need a wire cutter, click here to see the wire stripper and cutter I recommend.

 Creating A Concealed Electrical Box As Part Of The Seat